Salesforce

 Click to edit heading

-LEAP is not designed to work with fields inside textboxes which are inside headers.
+Please note that LEAP is not designed to work with fields inside textboxes which are inside headers.
 The values will not update.

 Inserting Content Fields in a Document/Template